-Policy Discussion: Two levels of government, the City of Dayton and the Washington State Department of Transportation (WSDOT), have responsibility for maintenance and upgrading the street system within Dayton.
-The city of Dayton is responsible for city streets and has joint responsibility with the WSDOT for State Highway 12.
+Policy Discussion: Two levels of government, the City of Dayton and the WSDOT, have responsibility for maintenance and upgrading the street system within Dayton.
+The city of

+Dayton is responsible for city streets and has joint responsibility with the WSDOT for State Highway 12.

-Each year, as required by state law, Dayton adopts a six-year transportation plan listing the priority street improvements for the next six years.
+Each year, as required by state law, Dayton adopts a 6-year transportation plan listing the priority street improvements for the next 6 years.
 These improvements have traditionally been funded through the City's street funds.
 However, in an effort to maximize the use of available funds, additional funding mechanisms should be pursued in order to maintain an appropriate street system.